erickwarui28/TabSummarizer/README.md

 - **Smart Tab Summarization**: Automatically summarize each tab into 2-3 sentences using Chrome's Summarizer API
 - **Improved Tab Titles**: Rewrite confusing tab titles with clearer, more descriptive ones using the Rewriter API
 - **Natural Language Queries**: Use multimodal queries like "show me all articles with charts/images about AI" with the Prompt API
+- **Advanced Tab Clustering**: Group similar tabs using cosine similarity and TF-IDF vectorization for intelligent organization
+- **Export to Markdown**: Save organized tab summaries to Markdown files for note-taking and research
 - **Offline-First**: Runs entirely locally using Chrome's built-in AI - no server round-trips needed
-- **Tab Clustering**: Group similar tabs together for better organization
+- **Real-Time Processing**: Automatically processes tabs as you browse with intelligent caching
+- **Beautiful Interface**: Modern, responsive design with smooth animations and accessibility features

 ## 🎯 Problem Solved